 Pre-Operative COVID-19 Screening Protocol:

 - Initial Screening:

 - Positive Results: If positive COVID-19 testing or positive symptom survey, serious consideration must be given to canceling the procedure.
-A Multidisciplinary meeting may be held to discuss the risk/benefit ratio of proceeding with surgery if required.
+A Multidisciplinary panel may be convened to discuss the risk/benefit ratio of proceeding with surgery if required.
 Possible scenarios include:

 - If positive symptom survey and negative COVID-19 testing: re-test for COVID-19 and/or ruling out other infections, i.e. influenza.

 - If positive COVID-19 testing and negative symptom survey: postpone the procedure and, if needed, hold a meeting with the Multidisciplinary Board for a risk/benefit evaluation to consider proceeding with the surgery or procedure.